 To be able to solve the problem, you need to have access to your blog or website files using an FTP client.
 I recommend Filezilla for the shared hosting servers, and Cyberduck for the VPS and the dedicated servers.
 Both works, but, you need the second one that encrypts the connections for better security.

 In the below screenshot example, I’ll use the Cyberduck software to show you the exact steps to follow.

-As the problem was caused by a plugin update, and not any other thing, you need to deactivate that exact plugins from your WordPress directory.
-To do that, login using your FTP software, then, find the directory called
+As the problem was caused by a plugin update and not any other thing, you need to deactivate that exact plugin from your WordPress directory.
+To do that, log in using your FTP software, then, find the directory called

 wp-content.
-It’s the one in the same location like other directories such as, the
+It’s the one in the same location as other directories such as, the

 Then, open that directory, and you should find the plugins folder.
 Just open it, as the following screenshot example.